sandialabs/KinCat/README.md

 Sandia National Laboratories, Albuquerque, NM, USA ======================================================================================*/

 KinCat is an open-source 2D lattice KMC simulator.
 It is written in Python and C++ with the Kokkos library.

+KinCat build instructions, file explanations, and other documentation can be found in the kincat.pdf file.
+It can also be generated in other formats using sphinx from the source files found in the src/sphinx directory.
+Example input and post-processing files can be found in the src/examples directory.
+The core c++ code is stored in src/core.
+However, the preprocessing code, KinCatPy is found in the kincatpy directory.
+Note that src/unit-test holds code for unit tests to confirm functionality, but these are deprecated.